ReConPatch : Contrastive Patch Representation Learning for Industrial Anomaly Detection: Experiments and analysis

-\textbf{Implementation details.} For the single model, ImageNet pre-trained WideResNet-50 \cite{zagoruyko2016wide} was employed as the feature extractor.
-The $f$ layer output size was set to 512, and the coreset subsampling percentage was set to 1\%.
-Our proposed ReConPatch was trained for 120 epochs per each category.
-Without specific instructions, hierarchy levels\footnote{Hierarchy levels denote residual blocks in WideResNet architecture, which is same in \cite{roth2022towards}.} 2 and 3 were used with a patch size of $s=3$ to generate the patch-level features.
-Particularly for the segmentation evaluation in Table \ref{table:5}, hierarchy levels 1, 2, and 3 were used with a patch size of $s=5$, which is identified as the best performance through the ablation.
-In addition, for the comparison with PNI \cite{bae2022image} using WideResNet-101, hierarchy levels 2 and 3 were used with a patch size of $s=5$.
+\textbf{Implementation details.} For the single model, ImageNet pre-trained WideResNet-50 \cite{zagoruyko2016wide} is employed as the feature extractor.
+The $f$ layer output size is set to 512, and the coreset subsampling percentage is set to 1\%.
+Our proposed ReConPatch is trained for 120 epochs per each category.
+Without specific instructions, hierarchy levels\footnote{Hierarchy levels denote residual blocks in WideResNet architecture, which is same in \cite{roth2022towards}.} 2 and 3 are used with a patch size of $s=3$ to generate the patch-level features.
+Particularly for the segmentation evaluation in Table \ref{table:performance}, hierarchy levels 1, 2, and 3 were used with a patch size of $s=5$, which is identified as the best performance through the ablation study in section \ref{ablation}.
+In addition, for the comparison with PNI \cite{bae2023pni} using WideResNet-101, hierarchy levels 2 and 3 were used with a patch size of $s=5$.

 For the ensemble model, ImageNet pre-trained WideResNet-101 \cite{zagoruyko2016wide}, ResNext-101 \cite{xie2017aggregated}, and DenseNet-201 \cite{huang2017densely} are used as feature extractors for comparison with the PatchCore \cite{roth2022towards}.
 The $f$ layer output size was set to 384, and we applied a coreset subsampling with percentage of 1\% to all models in the ensemble.
 We trained ReConPatch for 60 epochs for each category.
 Hierarchy levels 2 and 3 were used for feature extraction in each model, and a patch size of $s=3$ was applied to generate the patch-level features.
-Furthermore, to compare with PNI \cite{bae2022image} using 480$\times$480 image size, different parameters were applied.
+Furthermore, to compare with PNI \cite{bae2023pni} using 480$\times$480 image size, different parameters were applied.
 The $f$ layer output size was set to 512, and a patch size of $s=5$ was used.
 In this case, we trained each category for 120 epochs.
 ReConPatch was trained using AdamP \cite{heo2020adamp} optimizer with a cosine annealing \cite{loshchilov2016sgdr} scheduler.
 The learning rate was set to 1e-5 for a single model and 1e-6 for the ensemble model, with a weight decay of 1e-2.
 In the models using a 480$\times$480 image size, the learning rate was specifically set to 1e-6.
+We provide the hyperparameter setup in Appendix B.